precice/profiling/README.md

 1. _Optional_ Enable `<profiling mode="all"/>` in the preCICE configuration of your case to get the profiling information.
 2. Run the preCICE simulation.
-3. Run `precice-profiling-merge` to combine all emitted profiling files of the simulation into a single `profiling.json` file.
+3. Run `precice-profiling-merge` to combine all emitted profiling files of the simulation into a single `profiling.db` file.
 4. Analyze the solvers:
     * Use `precice-profiling-analyze` to get a breakdown of an individual solver.
     * Use `precice-profiling-trace` to visualize the data.